Sergio Torres (footballer, born 1981): Peterborough United

 In July 2008, Torres and Wycombe team-mate Russell Martin joined League One side Peterborough United for a joint fee of £200,000, with Torres valued at £150,000.
 He made his debut for the club on 9 August 2008 as a substitute in a 1–0 League One defeat away to Southend United.
 He scored his first goal for the club on 3 March 2009 with the second Peterborough goal of a 3–2 away win at Leyton Orient.
 The club were promoted to the Championship at the end of the season following a second-placed finish in League One, with Torres having scored once in 18 appearances.

 On 17 September 2009, he joined Lincoln City on a one-month loan.
 He scored his first goal for Lincoln on 3 October 2009 with the only goal of a 1–0 home win over Aldershot.
 He returned to Peterborough the following month after the expiry of his loan deal.
 He returned to Lincoln on 28 October 2009 on a loan until the end of the season.
 He suffered an ankle injury in November 2009 which ruled him out for 6 weeks.
-He returned to Peterborough prior to the end of the season and made 9 appearances without scoring, whilst he scored twice in 9 matches across his two spells on loan at Lincoln.
+He returned to Peterborough prior to the end of the season and made 9 appearances without scoring, while he scored twice in 9 matches across his two spells on loan at Lincoln.
 He was transfer listed again by Peterborough at the end of the 2009–10 season.

 Torres stated that his time at Peterborough "did not work out the way I wanted", and that he considered returning to Argentina and consulted a sports psychologist after not being selected or being played out of position.
 He was transfer listed by the club at the end of the season following their promotion.